-The decision can be made for you, whether you do or do not have power available to the area you are wanting to irrigate.
-If you have no options for a power supply then you will have to go for a DC Controller.
+The decision is made for you, whether you do or do not have power available to the area you want to irrigate.
+If you have no options for a power supply, you will have to go for a DC Controller.

-If you have the option of power then you can possibly have an AC controller.
-AC controllers usually have more features with more sensors options, WiFi capabilities etc. AC valves are typically cheaper than DC counterparts but you are paying for the power usage.
+If you have the option of power, then you can have an AC controller.
+AC controllers usually have more features with more sensors options, WiFi capabilities etc. AC valves are typically cheaper than DC counterparts, but you are paying for the power usage.
 DC controllers can also be more discreet as they can be hidden away inside the valve box.

 AC Powered controllers are usually 240V with a 24V transformer inbuilt for the solenoid valves.
 They typically have a 3 pin plug (standard NZ plug) to be easily installed in your home.

-Usually installed on the side of a wall (inside or outside) depending on the model.
-Price is usually around the same as DC but will go higher for more advanced features and zones.
+Usually installed on the side of a wall (inside or outside) depending on the model. the price is usually around the same as DC but will go higher for more advanced features and zones.